Learn little-known facts about why so many people are not losing weight with intermittent fasting.

 The exponentially increasing appetite is something I had to witness repeatedly during marathon preparation, in which I always put on weight.

-The body reclaims the energy it has used and wants to prepare for more intense energy consumption.
+The body reclaims its energy and wants to prepare for more intense energy consumption.
 As biology demands it emphatically, you will also overeat if you overdo endurance training.

 While healthy training causes acute inflammation, excessive exercise can cause chronic inflammation and stress (Hackney 200618).